TritonDataCenter/manta/docs/manta-ops.md

 foo
 ```

-There will be one copy of the object on each of the storage `sharks` in the
+There will be one copy of the object on each of the storage `sharks` in that
-same location.
+location.

 ## Debugging: was there an outage?